-Parks and Recreation Capital Projects Fund - This fund is used for the acquisition or construction of major park or recreational facilities.
+Capital Projects Fund - This fund is used for the acquisition or construction of capital projects.

 Utility Reserve Capital Projects Fund - This fund is used for the acquisition or construction of water and wastewater projects.

 C. Measurement Focus and Basis of Accounting: